 2. Voice Notes

-Speechnotes is more geared towards lengthy dictations such as lectures or essays.
-Voice Notes takes the opposite approach—it specializes in taking short, quick notes on-the-fly.
+Speechnotes is geared towards lengthy dictations, such as lectures or essays.
+Voice Notes takes the opposite approach—it specializes in taking quick notes on-the-fly.

 The app offers two main ways of recording your notes.
-You can either use the speech-to-text feature to see a transcribed version of your notes onscreen, or you can save the audio file and listen to it later.
+You can either use the speech-to-text feature to see a transcribed version of your notes on the screen, or you can save the audio file and listen to it later.

 Additionally, Voice Notes has a reminder feature.
-This lets you set a time for the reminder, along with the type of alert you want to receive.
-You can also create reccurring reminders.
+This lets you set a time for the nudge, along with the type of alert you want to receive.
+You can even create recurring reminders.

 Finally, the app offers powerful organizational tools.
 They include customizable categories, colored tags, and the ability to import and export your notes.

-You can do so by heading to Settings > Languages and input > Keyboards and input method > Virtual keyboard.
+You can do so by heading to Settings > System > Languages and input > Virtual keyboard.
 Once there, tap on Google voice typing and select Offline speech recognition.
-To choose the languages to download, tap the All tab and scroll down to the language you want.
+To choose the languages to download, tap the All tab and select the language you want.

-In addition to basic dictation and speech-to-text, you can also use SpeechTexter to create SMS messages, emails, and tweets.
+In addition to basic dictation and speech-to-text, you can use SpeechTexter to create SMS messages, emails, and tweets.
+The app also boasts a custom dictionary; adding personal information such as phone numbers and addresses is easy.

 Download: SpeechTexter (Free)